 Photo: Shashank Jain

-Mesa Verde National Park is a UNESCO World Heritage Site located in Montezuma County, Colorado.
+Mesa Verde National Park is a UNESCO World Heritage Site and the 100th Dark Sky Park located in Montezuma County, Colorado.

 - What would locals like visitors to know about Mesa Verde and nearby communities?

 It is the largest archaeological preserve in the United States.